 I’m aware of the fact that working with meringue has a reputation of being “difficult”, however, it is one of the most basic and simple things to make.
 Once you master preparing it, you can move forward to many other desserts and cakes that are based on it.
 So it’s worthwhile to start practicing.

 There are few, but important, rules to follow when preparing meringue:

 * Always use fresh eggs, at room temperature.

 * Egg whites whip better with a bit of acidity – that is why we add the vinegar.
 Don’t skip this important step.
 (In case you’re worried, it doesn’t effect the flavor.)

 * A small amount of salt adds a bit of balance to the sugar.

-* Adding a bit of cornstarch helps keep the baked meringue crisp.
+* Adding a bit of cornstarch helps keep the baked meringue crisp longer.

 * Save the egg yolks to prepare lemon curd (check THIS RECIPE), homemade mayonnaise or to thicken sauces.